sparkfun/OpenLog/README.md

 [![OpenLog](https://dlnmh9ip6v2uc.cloudfront.net/images/products/9/5/3/0/09530-01_i_ma.jpg)
 *OpenLog (DEV-09530)*](https://www.sparkfun.com/products/9530)

-OpenLog is an open source project to create a simple to use data logger.
+OpenLog is an open source data logger that works over a simple serial connection.

 OpenLog v1 is stable but only supports FAT16 and up to 2GB.
 OpenLog v2 is a bit buggy but supports FAT32 and SD cards up to 16GB.